-Even if you’re recruiting for a role that you’ve seen a dozen times before, don’t assume that the ask is the same.
-Take the time to deep dive on each individual role, and understand the finer points they need in order to be successful long-term.
+Even if you’re recruiting for a role you’ve seen a dozen times before, don’t assume the ask is the same.
+Take the time to deep dive into each individual role, and understand the finer points they need in order to be a successful team member.

-Emotional intelligence (or, EQ) is a way to describe the ability to identify and manage your emotions, plus the emotions of others.
-It’s an important indicator of how candidates will conduct themselves on the job: it’s shown strong correlation with job performance, and leadership capabilities—and much more.
+Emotional intelligence (EQ) describes the ability to identify and manage your emotions, plus the emotions of others.
+It’s an important indicator of how candidates will conduct themselves on the job.
+It’s shown a strong correlation with job performance, leadership capabilities, and much more.

 Let’s say you’re hiring a senior back-end developer.
-You’re looking for:
+Some qualities you might be looking for include:

-- will be a part of a team of 35 developers
+- Work with a team of 35 developers

-- will work primarily with 2 product managers, 3 front-end developers, and 1 other back-end developer
+- Work primarily with 2 product managers, 3 front-end developers, and 1 other back-end developer

-- career spent working with small teams (teams of 3-5 developers total)
+- A career spent working with small teams (teams of 3-5 developers total)

-On paper, this candidate might look great: after all, they have the skill set that you’re looking for, and they’re seasoned enough to be independent.
+On paper, this candidate might look great.
+They have the skillset you’re looking for, and they’re seasoned enough to be independent.
 But we can catch a few red flags:

 Have they ever worked with a front-end developer, or are they used to doing the work themselves?
 Do they know how to communicate with them in a meaningful way to get things done?
 How much ownership do they expect to have over the process?

-Finding developers with the right mix of technical skills, soft skills, and team compatibility can be a challenge, at best.
-This is just the abridged version.
-Want to dig deeper?
+Finding developers with the right mix of technical skills, soft skills, and team compatibility can be a challenge.
+This blog post is just the abridged version.

-Learn more about how to build rock solid teams with recruiter cheat sheet.
-We explore what to expect from key technical roles, how to build compatible teams, plus data on what languages and frameworks developers know best:
+If you want to dig deeper into building a winning team, bookmark this Recruiter Cheat Sheet.
+We explore what to expect from key technical roles, how to build effective teams, plus data on what languages and frameworks developers know best.